wenleicao/wenleicao.github.io/_posts/2018-06-09-Many-to-Many-Relationship-in-Microsoft-Tabular-Model.md

 This is what we are supposed to get
 <img src="/images/blog3/DW_calculation.PNG" alt="calcuation at dw">

 Clearly the calculation in tabular model is not correct.
 How to fix that?
-We can create a new measure and define the new measure as the follows
+We can create a new measure in PowerBI desktop and define the new measure as the follows

 <img src="/images/blog18/correct_classfee_measure.PNG">

 Now let us bring in this new measure side by side with the ClassFee
 <img src="/images/blog18/show_column_in_powerBI2.PNG">

 The number matched :)
 <img src="/images/blog18/second_result.PNG">

+What if we want to get how many student each class.
+That is reverse process from the previous one.
+Let us see what we are supposed to see in SQL.